 Taking just a few minutes a day to implement one of these remedies could decrease pain caused by receding gums.
 These remedies are not designed to take the place of regular dental work, but they can be beneficial when you find yourself in a situation where you cannot get into a dental office as soon as you would like.

-Have you ever tried a home remedy to relieve pain in your gums?
+Have you ever tried a home remedy to relieve pain or inflammation in your gums?
 Tell us about it in the comment section below!